Bell Flavors & Fragrances: 90's-Present

-Botanical Extracts: Bell’s proprietary brand, Belltanicals®, offers botanical extracts, Essential Infusions, all-natural essential oil blends, certified organic extracts, and NOP-certified organic essential oil blends for personal and home care and food grade products.

-Ingredient Specialties: Bell manufactures commercial quantities of raw materials for flavors and fragrances including natural chemicals, aroma specialties, aroma chemicals, and citrus concentrates.

 Acquisitions

 Edward N. Heinz, formerly Flavors Extract Manufacturing Association, purchased the William M. Bell Company in 1967.
 The business expanded to include fragrances and aromatic chemicals with the acquisition of Maumee Flavors and Fragrances, a division of Sherwin Williams Company in 1976, and in 1979, the niche fragrance house Roubechez which specialized in fragrances for cleaning and household care products.

 In 1993, the company acquired the operations of Schimmel & Company, a well known Leipzig fragrance manufacturer originally founded in 1829.

 In 1985 Bell acquired American Bio-Synthetics, at the time the only US producer of Heliotropin and many other specialty aroma chemicals.
 This facility was based in Milwaukee, Wisconsin, and became home to Bell's vastly expanding ingredients business, now headquartered in Middletown, New York.
 The company also acquired Naturome in Brossard/Montreal, Quebec, Canada, a specialist in natural flavors and botanical extracts for the beverage, dairy, & yogurt industries.

 In 2005, Bell opened a 40000 sqft manufacturing facility in Shanghai, China.